celo-org/docs/blog/07-01-23-how-to-build-car-marketplace-dapp-with-react/how-to-build-car-marketplace-dapp-with-react.md

 ```

 ## MyCar.js
-This component would be used to retrieve the user's bought or sold cars on the frontend
+This component would be used to retrieve the user's bought  cars on the frontend

 ```js
 const MyCar = props => {